CornelPL/Metroidvania/Wiki/Gameplay/World/Enemies.md

 ### Charger

 Charges at player when he's in sight.
 Stops after a while or gets stunned when hitting obstacle.
 May cause earthquake on hitting obstacle.
-Can be harmed only by shooting at its back.=
+Can be harmed only by shooting at its back.

 ### Shooting plant